openlab-at-city-tech/openlab/wp-content/plugins/captcha/readme.txt

 3. Lost password form with Captcha.
 4. Comments form with Captcha.
 5. Contact form with Captcha.
-6. Captcha Basic Settings page.
+6. Captcha Settings page.
-7. Captcha Basic Settings page ("Notification Messages" options block).
+7. Captcha Packages page.
-8. Captcha Whitelist.
+8. Captcha Whitelist page.

 == Changelog ==

+= V4.3.1 - 10.07.2017 =
+* Update : The plugin settings page has been updated.

+= V4.3.0 - 14.04.2017 =
+* Bugfix : Multiple Cross-Site Scripting (XSS) vulnerability was fixed.
+* Update : The French and Czech language files have been updated.

 = V4.2.9 - 07.03.2017 =
 * NEW : Character recognition type was added.